Embroidermodder/website/emrm/index.rst

 Beyond this the development targets are categories sorted into:

 \begin{itemize}
-\item Basic Features
+#.
+Basic Features
-\item Code quality and user friendliness
+#.
+Code quality and user friendliness
-\item embroider CLI
+#. embroider CLI
-\item Documentation
+#.
+Documentation
-\item GUI
+#.
+GUI
-\item electronics development
+#. electronics development
 \end{itemize}

 \subsection{Basic features}

 \begin{itemize}
-\item Incorporate `\#if 0` ed parts of `libembroidery.c`.
+#.
+Incorporate `\#if 0` ed parts of `libembroidery.c`.
-\item Interpret how to write formats that have a read mode from the source code and vice versa.
+#.
+Interpret how to write formats that have a read mode from the source
+code and vice versa.
-\item Document the specifics of the file formats here for embroidery machine specific formats.
+#.
+Document the specifics of the file formats here for embroidery machine
+specific formats.
 Find websites and other sources that break down the binary formats we currently don't understand.
-\item Find more and better documentation of the structure of the headers for the formats we do understand.
+#.
+Find more and better documentation of the structure of the headers for the
+formats we do understand.
 \end{itemize}